 Employers who wish to recruit and/or engage with the Opportunity Hub must comply with all applicable federal and state laws and executive orders, including those prohibiting unlawful discrimination and providing for equal employment opportunity.
 According to University of Michigan’s regental guidelines, “no career planning and placement services will be made available to any company or organization which, in its recruitment or employment practices, is in violation of laws against discrimination.
 Likewise, no career services will be made available to any company or organization that does not support equal employment opportunity.”
 (Regents of the University of Michigan, December, 1977)

-Furthermore, employer partners will be evaluated to determine how well their organization aligns with the college’s commitment to Diversity Equity and Inclusion.
+Furthermore, employers will be evaluated to determine how well their organization aligns with the college’s commitment to Diversity Equity and Inclusion.
 The college, and by extension the Opportunity Hub, will not work with organizations who do not align with our commitment to DEI.
 Please see our DEI statement here.

 Third-party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities other than for their own needs.
 They may include organizations that refer or recruit for-profit or nonprofit, and it includes agencies that collect student information that is to be disclosed to employers for the sole purpose of recruitment and employment.
 The following guidelines must be followed by third party recruiters who wish to use the Opportunity Hub’s job posting board on LSA Engage and participate in any career events: